 CLIMB THE HIGHEST PEAK IN THE ATLAS MOUNTAINS

-We recommend this trip for those looking for something a little different, off the beaten track who love a little adventure.
+We recommend this trip for those looking for something a little different, off the beaten track who love a challenging adventure.
 While it's not technical, a good level of fitness is required.
 Don't expect to jump on the back of any mules when you're tired!

 YOUR ADVENTURE STARTS HERE

-While this course is open to beginner mountaineers, please note that that doesn’t mean it’s physically easy – making sure you have a good base fitness level before you get here as it will make the trip feel less strenuous and maximise your chances of success.
+While this trip is open to beginner adventurers, please note that that doesn’t mean it’s physically easy – making sure you have a good base fitness level before you get here as it will make the trip feel less strenuous and maximise your chances of success.
 Not sure whether you're ready?
 No sweat!
 Drop us a note and we'll be happy to talk it through with you.